 Such items shall be circulated in accordance with (d) hereof.

-(c) Federal Council shall be held in the month of November unless the Board decides on or before June 30 in each year to fix an alternative date and time for the opening of the meeting.

-(cc) The Chief Executive shall notify all Federal Councillors and Branches of the date and time of Federal Council and invite agenda items for the business paper.
+(c) The Chief Executive shall notify all Federal Councillors and Branches of the date and time of Federal Council and invite agenda items for the business paper.

 (d) Each Federal Councillor shall notify the Chief Executive of all business he or she desires to place on the agenda paper for the Federal Council meeting at least six weeks prior to the date of such meeting.
 The Chief Executive shall forward to each Regional Director and all Federal Councillors, a copy of the agenda paper at least 28 days prior to such annual meeting of the Federal Council.